Available with Standard or Advanced license.

 - Optionally, from Expand Feature Classes and Tables, select one of the following four options:

-- Use defaults—Adds the expanded feature classes and tables related to the feature classes and tables in the replica.
+- Use defaults—The replica will include the tables that are part of any extended dataset type—such as a topology, relationship class, or network—in which the feature classes or tables in the replica participate.
 The default for feature classes is to replicate all features intersecting the spatial filter.
 If no spatial filter has been provided, all features are included.
 The default for tables is to replicate the schema only.

-- Add with schema only—Adds only the schema for the expanded feature classes and tables.
+- Add with schema only—Adds the schemas of the feature classes and tables in the extended datasets but not the data for them.

-- All rows—Adds all rows for expanded feature classes and tables.
+- All rows—Adds all rows for the feature classes and tables in the extended datasets.

 - Optionally, for Re-use Schema, choose from one of the two available options, Reuse or Do not reuse, which is the default setting.